Revuin/Botify/README.md

 - Boss Chest
   - Spams F and uses Perfect Decipher once a nearby boss chest is available.
 - Critical Abyss
-  - Plays Critical Abyss.
+  - (Not working for 2.4) Plays Critical Abyss.
 Uses jetpack to fly to the middle area and kills nearby enemy players.
 Recommended to equip Lin to R
 - Daily Tasks
-  - Claims all available rewards and completes certain daily tasks.
+  - Claims all available rewards and completes certain daily tasks such as:
-  - Tasks:
     - Reward Recovery
     - Buy 1x Vitality solution
     - Daily supply box